 Project Controls vs Project Management: Who Owns the Decision System?

-On capital programs, role confusion between project management and project controls is common.
+On capital projects, role confusion between project management and project controls is common.
 The project manager leads delivery and outcomes, while the project controls function safeguards the integrity of the decision-making system.
 When these responsibilities are blurred, accountability dilutes and governance noise is introduced.
 This article explores where the line should be drawn and what good practice looks like in mega-project delivery.

 The Confusion

 On large capital projects, it is common to see reporting misinterpreted as controls, or project managers filling the gap when controls capability is absent.
 Both create risk.
-A project can still progress, but without a defensible decision system, the program is exposed.
+A project can still progress, but without a defensible decision system, the project is exposed.
 Stakeholders lose confidence when reporting feels inconsistent, when baselines are unstable, or when cost and schedule forecasts shift without clear rationale.

 Reports Masquerading as Controls